dharpranoy/Brainfuck/README.txt

 , user input and putting into the current cell

+1) pip install colorama
-Download the brainfuck.py file and run
+2) Download the brainfuck.py file and run